AVS-Orchestration/avs-toolkit/README.md

 * `VS-000-template.md`: Master markdown template for new Value Stories.
 * `VS-000-template.yaml`: Master YAML template for Value Stories.
 * `Visual-Studio-Code-Setup-Guide.md`: Dev environment optimization.
+* `docs/`: A library of implementation guides to assist in your AVS adoption journey.
 * `ARCHITECTURE.md` & `SOURCES.md`: Framework documentation.

 ## 🏅 About the Author